meltingscales/amethyst-algorithms-minecraft-intro-to-cs-course/course-code/amethyst-algorithms-project-2-ide-setup/PRESENTATION-Amethyst-Algorithms-Project-2-TalkAboutTooling.md

 In the "Gutter", the left-hand tract of screen space to the right of line numbers in IDEA, you can set what's called a "breakpoint".

 If you set one, and run the "Client" run configuration in Debug mode, the game will PAUSE right before it executes the code targeted by a breakpoint!

 Try it out!
+In `DirtDropsGold.java:L26` (line 26), add a breakpoint, run `Client` in debug, join a world, and break a dirt block.

 ```text
   vvv -- Right there is the gutter.